basvandesande/azurecodingarchitect/blog/content/posts/mutistage-gh-pipeline.md

-+++
+---
-title = "Multi-staged GitHub Pipeline" subtitle = "Working with GitHub pipelines" description = "When working with GitHub pipelines I missed a feature that I needed.
+title :  "Multi-staged GitHub Pipeline" subtitle :  "Working with GitHub pipelines" description :  "When working with GitHub pipelines I missed a feature that I needed.
 Approvals.
-This article describes a workaround in simpler plans." author="Bas van de Sande" date = 2021-09-11T19:46:30+02:00 featuredImage = "/multistage/ms-feature.png" tags = ["github","workaround","teams"] categories = ["technical"] draft = false
+This article describes a workaround in simpler plans."
-+++
+author: "Bas van de Sande"
+date :  2021-09-11T19:46:30+02:00
+featuredImage :  "/multistage/ms-feature.png"
+tags :
+  - github
+  - workaround
+  - teams
+categories :
+  - technical
+draft :  false
+---

 At the moment I'm working on some infrastructure pipelines to build and deploy Azure infrastructure for one of our clients.
 For me a cool project as I'm learning to work with technologies such as Bicep and GitHub actions.
 In this project we use GitHub actions for the CI/CD process.
 In this process every time a pull request is merged in the main branch, an automated build, test and deployment process is triggered.